craftcms/commerce/docs/craft-subscriptions.md

 Accepts: boolean (`true` or `false`)

 ### plan
-The plan the subscription beloings to.
+The plan the subscription belongs to.

 Accepts: Plan

 ### planId
-The ID of the plan the subscription beloings to.
+The ID of the plan the subscription belongs to.

 Accepts: Integer

 ### reference
-The reference for this subscription within the gateway's 3rd party system.
+The reference for this subscription within the gateway’s third party system.

 Accepts: string